james-stoup/org-mode-better-defaults/README.md

 That is it.
 Now your system should look like the one used in this tutorial.

-<a id="org4302256"></a>
+<a id="orgab0012f"></a>

 # I've Installed It, Now What?

-If you've already installed the config file and restarted Emacs, then it is time to begin your journey into productivity!
-Here are your next steps.
-First, finish reading this section so you understand the broad concepts that will be discussed here.
-Then, once you have a rough idea of the concepts, work your way through the tutorial so you can understand how someone might apply those concepts to real world tasks.
-Finally, take what you have learned here and apply it to your own notes as you leverage what you've learned to become more productive.
+Once you've installed the config file and restarted Emacs, you're ready to start being productive!
+Follow these steps: First, read through this section to grasp the key concepts.
+Next, go through the tutorial to see how these concepts are applied in real-world scenarios.
+Finally, apply what you've learned to your own notes to boost your productivity.

-<a id="orga8fc05b"></a>
+<a id="org001f06d"></a>

 ## A Brief Overview of Org Mode Syntax